 From this brief sketch, I will assert the following: people who have a significant function in a variety of roles; who feel that they have a high level of status within groups that are important to them; and/or who have a sense that that their life is “on track” – such people will seldom worry about or question the meaning of life.
 On the other hand, a person in the opposite situation is much more likely to be troubled by this question.
 This is to say that very often the problem of the meaning of life is really a form of anxiety over one’s lack of clear cut function, status, and goals.
 The question resolves, or disappears if the person enters a “meaningful” relationship, such as becoming a parent, finding a desirable job, gaining status, etc.

-However, on occasion we might encounter a person who says, “I have all the social benefits, a good job, a wonderful family, social status, etc, but I am deeply troubled because none of seems to have any purpose.”
+However, we still can imagine a person who says, “I have all the social benefits, a good job, a wonderful family, social status, etc, but I am deeply troubled because none of it seems to have any ultimate purpose.”
 Here the question moves from the purpose of one’s individual existence to the purpose of existence as a whole.
 By and large, people have looked to religion for such a cosmic purpose, though many people no longer find religious solutions tenable.

 Christianity, at least at the popular level, tells us that existence on this earth is only something of a trial run, and that the real existence is in another realm only accessible after death.
 In this view, we must live our life a certain way and hold certain beliefs to get to this real existence.
 This certainly does provide, for one who believes it, a clear idea of what the meaning of existence on earth is: live in such a way that you get to heaven.
 Presumably once we get to this other life, we will no longer be troubled by the meaning of existence.
 Most popular religions offer some sense of meaning or purpose to life, but most if not all suffer from the fact that you must believe un-provable and often absurd things in order to find that meaning.

-For one who believes that his or her individual existence ends at death, what can be the meaning of life?
+For one who believes that his or her individual existence ends at death, what can be the meaning of existence?
 Many find meaning in trying to make the world a better place.
-But how does one make a meaningless world a better place?
-You can try to eliminate human suffering, but people have always been willing to suffer a great deal for what they find meaningful.
+This is a worthy idea, but how does one make a meaningless world a better place?
+To seek the elimination of human suffering is a noble goal.
+But note that people have always been willing to suffer a great deal for what they find meaningful.
 Suffering and meaning are not unrelated.
+There are many cases where people in very comfortable circumstances took their life due to the feeling that it was completely meaningless.
 To make the world a better place, perhaps we have to make it a meaningful place; if the only meaning we can find is in trying to make the world a better place, we are caught in something of a paradox.

 As humans, though, we can live a shallow life or a deep life, a narrow life or a broad life; we can live selfishly or generously, distractedly or with focus.
-At the popular level, religion may often lead people to believe that the goal of life is some form of afterlife; but at what might be called a more esoteric level, spirituality is often about living this life deeply and with focus.
+At the popular level, religion may lead people to believe that the goal of life is some form of afterlife; but at what might be called a more esoteric level, spirituality is often about living this life deeply and with focus.
 To be holy is not merely about being more or less sinful, but about living life wholly and completely.
 In these esoteric traditions, sin by definition is what keeps us from being whole.
+The Universe has given us this brief moment of existence.
+Does it not make sense to try to life it wholly and completely?

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.